momtaz-kd/Arabic-OCR-Project/README.md

 training section folder contains the notebook needed for the training

-testing.py file to test the model after training where it depends on config.yml file and model_final.pth that are in detection files.
+testing.py file to test the model after the training where it depends on config.yml file and model_final.pth that are in detection files.

 utils.py file contains the basic functions to use inside the main scripts.